milesbb/Art-Bot/README.md

 # Art-Bot

-Repository for 'Art Bot' AIML 2.0 Chatbot
+Repository for 'Art Bot' AIML 2.0 Chatbot.
+Used with Pandorabots CI/CD framework and integrated into Shopify templated shop website.

+Intended for customer support with products and general art content.